NoneGG/aredis/docs/source/pubsub.rst

 There are three different strategies for reading messages.

 The examples above have been using `pubsub.get_message()`.
-Behind the scenes, `get_message()` uses the system's 'select' module to quickly poll the connection's socket.
 If there's data available to be read, `get_message()` will read it, format the message and return it or pass it to a message handler.
-If there's no data to be read, `get_message()` will immediately return None.
+If there's no data to be read, `get_message()` will return None after the configured `timeout` (`timeout` should set to value larger than 0 or it will be ignore).
 This makes it trivial to integrate into an existing event loop inside your application.

 .. code-block:: python